BlueBrain/NeuroMorphoVis/info/installation/install.md

 # How to Install NeuroMorphoVis

-NeuroMorphoVis is designed and written as a Blender plug-in that can be loaded directly from Blender GUI.
+NeuroMorphoVis is designed and written as a Blender plug-in that can be loaded directly from its GUI.
+Therefore, a recent Blender version must be installed a priori.

+All the different versions of Blender can be downloaded from this [repository](http://download.blender.org/release/).

 + Download Blender from this [repository](http://download.blender.org/release/Blender2.78/).
 + Extract the file.